On the equation N_{K/k}(\Xi)=P(t): Rational points under Schinzel's hypothesis

-\begin{thm} Let $k$ be a number field and $P(t)$ a polynomial over $k$.
+\begin{thm} Let $k$ be a number field and $P(t)$ a nonzero polynomial over $k$.
 Assume Schinzel's hypothesis holds.
 Then the Brauer-Manin obstruction to the Hasse principle and weak approximation for rational points is the only obstruction for any smooth proper model of the variety over $k$ defined by the equation

-where $a,b\in k^*$. \end{thm} \begin{proof} It is sufficient to prove the statement for any given model.
-Let $V$ be the smooth locus of the affine $k$-variety defined by Let $Y$ be a smooth compactification of $V$ with a projection $p: Y\rightarrow \P^1$.
-If one of the three numbers $a,b,ab$ is a square in $k^*$, this theorem is obvious.
-Then we only need to consider the case all numbers $a,b,ab$ are not contained in ${k^*}^2$.
+where $a,b\in k^\times$. \end{thm} \begin{proof} It is sufficient to prove the statement for any given model.
+Let $V$ be the smooth locus of the affine $k$-variety defined by Let $Y$ be a smooth compactification of $V$ with a projection $p: Y\rightarrow \P^1_k$.
+If one of the three numbers $a,b,ab$ is a square in $k^\times$, this theorem is obvious since $Y$ is rational.
+Then we only need to consider the case all numbers $a,b,ab$ are not squares in $k^\times$.

-We assume that $Y$ has points in all completions of $k$, and we are given a finite set $S\supset S_{inf}$ of places of $k$, and points $P_v\in Y(k_v)$ for $v\in S$.
+We assume that $Y$ has points in all completions of $k$, and we are given a finite set $S$ of places of $k$ containing all archimedean places, and points $P_v\in Y(k_v)$ for $v\in S$.
 We assume that there is no Brauer-Manin obstruction to weak approximation for $(P_v)_{v\in S}$.
-Since $\Br(Y)/\Br(k)$ is finite and the pairing of $Y(k_v)$ with elements of the Brauer group is continuous, we can choose a neighborhood $V_v$ of $P_v$ for each $v\in S$ which is small enough such that the value of every $\mathcal B \in \Br(Y)$ on $V_v$ is constant.
-With a similar argument as Lemma \ref{infinite}, we can find an open smooth affine subvariety $U$ of $Y$ defined by